fourier/lw-run-app-once/README.md

-# Run application delivered application in one instance
+# Run only one delivered LispWorks application
+Works only on Windows and Linux

 Usage example:
 ```
 (defparameter *my-app-name* "a_rather_unique_app_name")